 Britain had lost money with the Molasses Act because it actually cost it more to try to enforce the provisions of the act than customs officials were able to collect in taxes.
 This was primarily due to smuggling and Salutary Neglect.
 Britain needed to generate a profit from the enforcement of the Sugar Act, and it was determined to do so.
 The provisions of the Sugar Act:

 - Reduced the tax on a gallon of imported molasses by fifty percent; from six pence per gallon to three pence per gallon.

 - Added taxes to other popular goods, like sugar and coffee, that were often imported from foreign manufacturers.

 - Placed restrictions on where goods like lumber, iron, and whalebone could be shipped.

 - Enforced regulations that required ships to document cargo and sail to Great Britain to have it verified by customs officials before it could be delivered to the colonies or plantations.

 - Levied heavy fines on merchants, ships captains, and customs officials who failed to follow the new laws.

-To provide some context, 100 pence make up one British pound, similar to pennies and dollars in the United States.
+To provide some context, 100 pence makes up one British pound, similar to pennies and dollars in the United States.

 Parliament believed cutting the tax on molasses in half would increase the demand for molasses in New England.
 In turn, that would create additional profits for merchants.
 If that happened, Parliament thought colonial merchants would have no problem paying the tax of three pence per gallon.
 In fact, Parliament believed the merchants would give up smuggling.
 Unfortunately, Parliament failed to see just how its policies would affect the colonies.
 This was due in part to Parliament’s adherence to the Mercantile System and the lack of colonial representation in Parliament.